yorickgarcia/jorgeio/content/blog/2017/Q2-2017-update.md

 Title: Twenty17 Q2 Updates
 Date: 2017-03-31
+Category: Blog

 Spring of 2017 is an exciting time for me.
-I am back at HWLC’s YOUmedia but this time as a Mentor.
-My title is “C.S.
-(Computer Science) & Maker Mentor”.
+I am back at HWLC’s YOUmedia but this time as a Lead Mentor with a focus on Make Culture and Computer Science.
 That means I’ll be working to facilitate CS learning in YOUmedia as well as introducing and maintaining maker related equipment.
-Alongside that, I will continue working at the Maker Lab as a Maker Specialist II.
+Alongside that, I will continue working at the Maker Lab as the senior Maker Specialist II.
 I am glad to be back in one building and looking forward to the programming that I will be doing with both departments.

 I have added some content on my Projects page.
 It includes several but not all Finch documentation that I have created.
 I am often asked to share resources with teachers and other people I come across when discussing the Finch.
 That usually involves me sending an email and attaching these files.
 I have decided to post these files online so they can be accessed even when I forget to send an email.
 I have uploaded them to Google Drive and collected the links here.